Jayjay-lv/Encryption-Project/Matthew_standups.md

 This class Kobie and i fixed a problem with our program to be able to affectilvly use captitol letters. we also looked for more algorithms to use.

 My blocker is my lack of code knowledge

+## THE DAY OF ENDGAME

+This Class i did more reaserch into what ciphers are and their history so i could have more knowledge about what we are coding so it makes it easier.

+Untill next class i will continue reading more into how ciphers work

+My blocker is coming up with a new cipher to create